akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DNS-Resolution-Failure-AD-Environment/Readme.md

-# DNS Resolution Failure in Active Directory (Real-World IT Support Scenario)
+# 🔧 DNS Resolution Failure – Active Directory Troubleshooting Lab

-This lab simulates a real-world IT support scenario where a DNS misconfiguration prevents hostname resolution in an Active Directory environment.
+This lab simulates a real-world IT support issue where a DNS misconfiguration prevented hostname resolution in an Active Directory environment.

+The focus was to investigate the issue, identify the root cause, and restore proper name resolution.

 ## Ticket Information